-You see a patient and give a prescription for a vaccine.
-The patient returns to have the injection administered after the pharmacy dispenses it.
+You see a patient and give a prescription for an Implanon contraceptive implant.
+The patient returns to have the implant inserted after the pharmacy dispenses it.

 You can only bill one attendance item.
 The second visit was a continuation of the first attendance.